Updated December 16, 2020.

-If your company sponsored a HDHP in 2019 and employees established HSAs, contributions made to the HSA by your company and by employees through salary reduction must be reported on Form W-2.
+If your organization sponsored a high deductible health plan (HDHP) with employees contributing to a health savings account (HSA), there are unique reporting requirements you must follow to be in compliance with the Affordable Care Act.
+Contributions made to the HSA by your organization and by employees through salary reduction must be reported on Form W-2.

 As the employer, you are responsible for determining if:

-- The employee was covered by a HDHP sponsored by the employer.
+- The employee was covered by a HDHP sponsored by your organization.

 - The employee was not covered by any impermissible non-HDHP employer plan (think full flexible spending account).

 - The employee was 55 or older and eligible for catch-up contributions.
 You may rely on the employees’ self-reporting for date of birth.